minio/minio/docs/sts/assume-role.md

 - To be able to reliably use S3 multipart APIs feature of the SDKs without re-inventing the wheel of pre-signing the each URL in multipart API.
 This is very tedious to implement with all the scenarios of fault tolerance that's already implemented by the client SDK.
 The general client SDKs don't support multipart with presigned URLs.
 - To be able to easily get the temporary credentials to upload to a prefix.
 Make it possible for a client to upload a whole folder using the session.
 The server side applications need not create a presigned URL and serve to the client for each file.
 Since, the client would have the session it can do it by itself.

 The temporary security credentials returned by this API consists of an access key, a secret key, and a security token.
 Applications can use these temporary security credentials to sign calls to MinIO API operations.
 The policy applied to these temporary credentials is inherited from the MinIO user credentials.
 By default, the temporary security credentials created by AssumeRole last for one hour.
 However, use the optional DurationSeconds parameter to specify the duration of the credentials.
-This value varies from 900 seconds (15 minutes) up to the maximum session duration to 12 hours.
+This value varies from 900 seconds (15 minutes) up to the maximum session duration up to 7 days.

 ## API Request Parameters
 ### Version